-- You can serve your roast with the pepperoncini on the side but make sure you don’t shred them into the roast.
+- You can serve your roast with the pepperoncini on the side but don’t shred them into the roast.

 - I serve my Mississippi pot roast over mashed potatoes.
-Spoon that sauce right over it all and call it a day.
+Spoon that sauce right over everything and call it a day.

-- If you don’t love mashed potatoes, you can serve it the same way over mashed cauliflower, rice or riced cauliflower, instead.
+- If you don’t love mashed potatoes, you can serve it the same way over mashed cauliflower, rice, or riced cauliflower.

 - I also love my Mississippi pot roast served with a side of roasted potatoes and/or roasted carrots.